divya2us/laravel_auth/README.md

 # laravel_auth
-This is auth&amp;crud laravlel project
+This is auth&amp;crud laravlel project.